ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 In this section, you will create a subnet with virtual server instance and a security group.

-If you already have virtual server instances in your VPC that you want to connect to, you can skip the next three sections and start [adding your virtual server instances to the maintenance security group](#add-vsi-to-maintenance).
+If you already have virtual server instances in your VPC that you want to connect to, you can skip the next three sections and start at [Add virtual server instance(s) to the maintenance security group](#vpc-secure-management-bastion-server-add-vsi-to-maintenance).

 ### Create a subnet
 {: #vpc-secure-management-bastion-server-create-private-subnet}